-Found singly feeding on the surface over algae beds, coral colonies and sponges on reef slopes of coastal reefs rich in coral growth.
+Found singly, feeding over algae beds, coral colonies, and sponges, on reef slopes of coastal reefs, rich in coral growth.

 They feed on detritus and plankton.